-- V.3.4.
-When variable remuneration includes the allocation of options or other instruments directly or indirectly dependent on the value of shares, the start of the exercise period should be deferred in time for a period of no less than three years. - V.3.5.
-The remuneration of non-executive directors should not include components dependent on the performance of the company or on its value. - V.3.6.
-The company should be provided with suitable legal instruments so that the termination of a director's time in office before its term does not result, directly or indirectly, in the payment to such director of any amounts beyond those foreseen by law, and the company should explain the legal mechanisms adopted for such purpose in its governance report.
+- V.2.9.
+When variable remuneration includes the allocation of options or other instruments directly or indirectly dependent on the value of shares, the start of the exercise period should be deferred in time for a period of no less than three years. - V.2.10.
+The remuneration of non-executive directors should not include components dependent on the performance of the company or on its value.

-V.4.
+V.3.
 Appointments